 If you're working in marketing and advertisement, you already heard about ROAS.
 But, like many other topics in marketing, there are important nuances to ROAS.
 Understanding the intricacies of ROAS is crucial for optimizing marketing strategies and maximizing returns on ad investments.

-This article aims to highlight some of the caveats around ROAS and equip you with the necessary knowledge in interpreting ROAS and similar metrics.
+The article aims to highlight some of the caveats around ROAS and equip you with the necessary knowledge in interpreting ROAS and similar metrics.

 What is ROAS?